y-ota/Assoon/README.md

 ![Sample screenshot 1](/readme/screenshot1.png)

 ## LICENSE
-ASOQ is open source software and is licensed under the GNU General Public License v3 located in the LICENSE file.
+ASOQ is open source software and is licensed under the GNU General Public License Version 3 located in the LICENSE file.